-Local development frameworks were introduced through the Planning and Compulsory Purchase Act 2004.
 Local development framework is a generic term to describe a portfolio of planning documents, prepared by the Council, which collectively will deliver the planning strategy for the Local Authority, which in this case is Lewisham.
-Development plan documents are one of a number of types of local development documents that make up the local development framework.
+Development plan documents are one of a number of types of local development documents that make up the local development framework, which are prepared under the Planning and Compulsory Purchase Act 2004.